 By Irina Tarsis, Esq.*

 Chasse away Cariou v.
 Prince!
 Filed on December 20, 2013 with amended complaint submitted on the New Year’s Eve, Greenfield v.
-Pankey has the making of another exciting photographer v. artist case.
-Plaintiff, Lois Greenfield is a dance photographer.
-She is accusing Jill Pankey of basing her paintings on Greenfield’s photos, 33 photos to be exact.
+Pankey had the making of another exciting photographer v. artist case.
+Plaintiff, Lois Greenfield, a dance photographer, alleged that Jill Pankey, a painter, basing some of her canvases on Greenfield’s photos.

 While Pankey is not a New York resident — she resides in Texas — New York Federal Court seems to have jurisdiction to decide the dispute because Defendant promoted her work to New York residents and exhibited her paintings in Manhattan gallery shows.